Please enable JavaScript to ensure auto alt text generation works properly

 “Are you legally authorised to work in [region]?”

-The best ATS can score answers automatically, flagging high-quality candidates and quietly eliminating poor fits.
+The best ATS can score answers automatically, flagging high-quality candidates and surfacing mismatches for review.

 “I use screening questions as a gate.
 High score?
 Straight to the hiring manager.
 Low score?
-Out.” — Carly Sapp, Jobvite
+Flagged for closer review or archived.” — Carly Sapp, Jobvite

 Stack-rank, don’t filter too soon